AnderWilson/bnmr/README.md

 This is the code R to implement the method described in:

-Bayesian nonparametric monotone regression by Wilson, Tryner, L’Orange and Volckens, *Environmetrics* 2020
+Wilson, A., Tryner, J., L'Orange, C., & Volckens, J. (2020).
+Bayesian nonparametric monotone regression. _Environmetrics_, 31(8), e2642.

 [arXiv](https://arxiv.org/abs/2006.00326)